kmakmichael/ecpe251_kmak/README.md

 # ECPE 251: High-Performance Computing
-Work from a course on HPC, focusing on paralellizing C code using OpenMP and CUDA.
+Work from a course on HPC, focusing on parallelizing C code using OpenMP and CUDA.